school-stationery/Back-2-School/index.md

 Get a quote in 1 hour, including free delivery, straight to your WhatsApp!

-Order directly from Croxley Distributor.

 ### How it works:
 1. [Click here](https://goo.gl/VbmkXo) to send us your list
-2. Wait while we source you the best prices
+2. Get the best price from an authorized Croxley® Distributor
 3. Take free delivery, anywhere within Gauteng, within 4 business days

 # [Click to send us a list on WhatsApp](https://goo.gl/VbmkXo)